maxwell-k/applications/README.md

 This repository helps the author understand changes to software that he uses.

 It consists of Ansible roles to install JavaScript and Python packages.
 The versions of these packages are pinned and updated with [renovate].
+Each role executes the installed binaries as a test.

 # Choice of renovate